In the latest issue of Children’s Ministry Magazine, executive editor Christine Yount Jones shares why Christian parents–and you–are spiritual heroes!

 Now sleep deprived and so in love with Thomas Gunnar Yount, they’ve stepped into the thrilling journey of endurance and grit that’s called parenting!
 Parenting is no picnic—especially in those first weeks.
 Okay, months.
 (Okay, years.)

 Recently I had the opportunity to share with a group of folks in ministry that I believe parents are heroic when they show up with little ones at church.
 In our Colorado culture, parents are swimming against the current of other families who’d rather be hiking the Rocky Mountains, going out for breakfast, or doing anything but going to church.

 Not only are these parents superheroes who get their kids to church, but somehow they summon their super powers to find all the kids’ shoes and run a comb through their kids’ hair (maybe).
 With seemingly X-ray vision, some of these parents see into the future and remember to pack security blankies and a diaper or two for changes.

 I herald their arrival even if they’re 15 minutes late.
 You made it!
 You’re amazing!
 Way to go!

 And perhaps this may surprise you, but parents think you’re a superhero, too!
 They watch as you love their kids, remember their names, greet them with excitement, and share your love for God week in and week out.
 They’re amazed at the lessons you teach, the crafts you come up with, and the extra energy you seem to have for creating unique environments and programs for their kids.

 In parents’ eyes, you’re Superman or Superwoman!
 Don’t believe me?
 Check out what Janna Firestone, a mother of two, has to say to you in “In All Honesty.”

-Thanks for being there for parents who arrive with tousled hair and disheveled clothes.
+Thanks for being there for Christian parents who arrive with tousled hair and disheveled clothes.
 Thanks for being there for the next generation!